bayinfosys/bayinfosys.github.io/_posts/2026-01-01-71-friction-builders.md

 If the path to production is blocked, clearing it is the project's first task.
 If it cannot be cleared, the project must be terminated.

-The obvious question is why friction builders are tolerated.
+The obvious question is "why are friction builders tolerated?".
-The answer is that externally, the same structures that slow internal delivery are how organisations negotiate with markets, competitors, and regulators.
+The same structures that slow internal delivery are how organisations negotiate with markets, competitors, and regulators.
 A business is not a pure delivery machine, and the people who manage its relationships, politics, and positioning serve a real function -- even when that function is visibly expensive from the inside.

 If your company is struggling to deliver product and ship due to internal structures, we cannot help, we're not that type of consultancy!